-The ADA’s Title III prohibits discrimination in public accommodations, such as “hotels, restaurants, retail merchants, doctor’s offices, golf courses, private schools, daycare centers, health clubs, sports stadiums,” among other things.
+The ADA’s Title III prohibits discrimination in public accommodations, such as “hotels, restaurants, retail merchants, doctor’s offices, golf courses, private schools, daycare centers, health clubs, and sports stadiums,” among other things.

-No person who owns, leases (or leases to) or operates a place of public accommodation may discriminate against an individual based on disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations provided by any such person.
+No person who owns, leases (or leases to), or operates a place of public accommodation may discriminate against an individual based on disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations provided by any such person.
 “Place of Public Accommodation” is defined as “any building or portion.